moneylobster/nachi-socket-lib/docs/robot_configuration.md

 * Send the usertask and the robot program to /PROGRAM.
 * Close FTP.

-Now for compiling the programs on the robot.
+## Compiling the programs on the robot
+* Open Monitor2 > 37 Usertask Monitor
+	* Turn off any programs that are already running.
 * Service Utilities > 9 Program Conversion > 8 Language
-* Press right till you get to the upper file selection screen
+* Press right until you get to the upper file selection screen
 * Press OK on the program you want to compile, then ensuring the cursor is still on the same program (if the blue selection moved down a row, press up), press OK again.
 * Press Execute to compile.